etetoolkit/ete/doc/tutorial/tutorial_adaptation.rst

 Branch model
 --------------

-As for :class:`PhyloTree`, we first load the tree and alignment:
+As for :class:`PhyloTree`, we first load the tree and alignment (and you working directory, if you want to save a copy of your jobs):

 ::